 - Working independently - Students are responsible for doing their own work during the test and for protecting their answers from being seen by others.
 If students are caught cheating during testing, their tests will be invalidated.
 In addition, FDOE employs Caveon Test Security to analyze student test results to detect unusually similar answer patterns.
 Students' tests within a school that are found to have extremely similar answer patterns will be invalidated.

 On February 18, 2014, Florida adopted new educational standards for students in grades K-12.
 The Florida Standards detail expectations of what every child should be able to do at each grade level.
 Developed with unprecedented input from Florida teachers, educators, and the public, the new standards emphasize critical and analytical thinking that goes beyond memorization.

-Passing of the Grade 10 ELA and Algebra 1 EOC are both required in order to meet state graduation requirements.
+Passing of the Grade 10 ELA and Algebra 1 EOC or earning a concordant/comparative score is required in order to meet state graduation requirements.
 Students have the opportunity for retakes, if needed.